Athletics at the 1896 Summer Olympics – Men's long jump

 The men's long jump was one of four jumping events on the Athletics at the 1896 Summer Olympics programme.
 There were nine contestants in the long jump, held on 7 April.
 The American jumpers proved themselves dominant in taking the top three spots.
 The event was won by Ellery Harding Clark.
 Clark would later win the high jump as well, becoming the only man (through 2016, at least) to win both the high jump and long jump in the Olympics.

 Summary

 Clark's first two jumps were fouls, but his third was by far the best of the field.
 He had used his hat as a marker along the runway for the first two jumps, which Constantine I of Greece (acting as the judge in the event) had declared inconsistent with amateurism; the king removed the hat both times.
 For the third attempt, Clark did not attempt to use the hat.

 Background

 This was the first appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 There were 23 entrants, but only nine men actually started.

 Competition format

 There was a single round of jumping.
 Each athlete made three jumps.

 Records

-There were no standing world records (the IAAF began ratifying records in 1912) or Olympic records (as this was the first Games) before the event.
-Ellery Harding Clark set the initial Olympic record at 6.35 metres.
+There were no standing Olympic records (as this was the first Games) before the event.
+The IAAF did not start ratifying official world records until 1912.